 Reiterating Lonergan’s sentiments, Centre of Excellence Women’s Head Coach, David Herbert, said he was eager to see the talented athletes walk through the doors on Monday, including 17-year-old Saffron Shiels and Queensland’s Monique Bobongie.

-The National Performance Camp kicks off on Monday 23 January and run until Wednesday 25.
-Make sure you follow Basketball Australia’s social media channels for updates from the Centre of Excellence.
+he National Performance Camp kicks off on Monday 23 January and run until Wednesday 25.